loysz/CTF-Tools/README.md

 - [bkcrack](https://github.com/kimci86/bkcrack) - A powerful tool for cracking compressed files such as zip files, offering functionality beyond tools in Kali Linux.

+## Forensic Analysis

+- [Eric Zimmerman's Forensic Tools](https://ericzimmerman.github.io/#!index.md) - A collection of various tools for forensic analysis.

 ## HackerGPT

 - [HackerGPT](https://www.hackergpt.chat/) - A powerful tool for hackers, but free users may have usage restrictions and need to wait for three hours before using it.

+## License

+This repository is provided as-is and is available under the MIT License.
+See the [LICENSE](LICENSE) file for more details.